andrewrichardson701/Stockbase/README.md

 - Install script now checks which web servers are installed and asks which to use and whether to disable the other if there are multiple.
 - If only one web server is installed, it uses it by default.
 This will be apache2 if no web server was installed initially, due to PHP installing apache2.
-- Update script updated to accomodate 0.4.0-beta and 0.4.1-beta.
+- Update script updated to accommodate 0.4.0-beta and 0.4.1-beta.
 0.4.1-beta and 0.4.2-beta are the same.
 - Manufacturer can now be changed on a per item basis under the stock page.
-- Stock row editing save button now udpate to 'update'
+- Stock row editing save button now update to 'update'
 - Remove button added to populate the remove form and the logic to go with this in JS
 - Stock rows are now outlined in dark when selected to make it more obvious
 - Themes updated with the .highlight class